tarwn/lessthandot-hugo/blogs/content/posts/2009-09-10-move-databases-to-new-server-with-little-1.md

 RESTORE LOG [NEEDTOMOVE] FROM DISK = 'C:needtomove_taillog_initial.trn' WITH NORECOVERY
 ```

 As I mentioned earlier, your database has to be restored with NORECOVERY to start your mirror.
-If you mess that step up and restore with recovery, you’ll need to start eh restore steps over.
+If you mess that step up and restore with recovery, you'll need to start eh restore steps over.
 With the lab we setup, this can be a quick process.
 However with larger databases, this can be a lengthy process.

 The next step is to get the databases on each instance mirroring so we will be at the point we can start the migration of the database.